ibm-cloud-docs/openwhisk/test.md

 ```
 {: screen}

-The command outputs the following information:
+The command outputs the following information.
 * The invocation result, if it is available within the expected wait period
-* Without the --result option, the activation ID is displayed in the result.
+* Without the `--result` option, the activation ID is displayed in the result.
 The activation ID (`44794bd6aab74415b4e42a308d880e5b`) which can be used to retrieve the logs or the result of the invocation.

 ## Testing triggers